-To finish off, add some bling, insert the tin cans in the wooden box and fill with cutlery.
-The picnic caddy with repurposed handbag straps is all done 😉
+To finish off, add some bling, insert the tin cans in the wooden box, and fill it with cutlery.
+The picnic caddy with repurposed handbag straps is all done.

 The wire baskets on the sides are perfect for storing condiments ……..